• Welcome

 Blue – thinking time (buddy up classes/rōpū)

-White – serious offences (straight to David/Emma/Jacqui)
+White – more serious or consistent behaviours (straight to David/Jacqui/Leader on release)

 Before level 1 and using this process use your own class processes for creating a positive classroom environment i.e group points/treasure box/stickers etc